Module base::volatile_memory

 1. No references or slices to volatile memory (& or &mut).

-2. Access should always been done with a volatile read or write.
-The First rule is because having references of any kind to memory considered volatile would violate pointer aliasing.
+The first rule is because having references of any kind to memory considered volatile would violate pointer aliasing.
 The second is because unvolatile accesses are inherently undefined if done concurrently without synchronization.
 With volatile access we know that the compiler has not reordered or elided the access.

 • A slice of raw memory that supports volatile access.
 Like std::io::IoSliceMut, this type is guaranteed to be ABI-compatible with libc::iovec but unlike IoSliceMut, it doesn’t automatically deref to &mut [u8].